 Whatever your market is, you have to first analyze the main players, then ask yourself what you can do better.
-This could mean offering a discount to first-time customers, adding and extra service or implying higher quality through the use of extended warranties.
+This could mean offering a discount to first-time customers, adding an extra service, or implying higher quality through the use of extended warranties.

 5. You ignore your existing customer base.

 Customer loyalty is key to any sustainable business, so it’s important to keep your clients coming back.
 First of all, keep in touch with them constantly by asking for their contact info online or in person.
 Online, you can achieve this by setting up an email capture system on your website and preparing custom emails beforehand.
 Social media is also a vital way to keep in touch with your fans or customers.
 In a brick-and-mortar location, you can give out cards to returning clients.